 What Are Hernias?

-the intestine pushes out from the abdomen and into the groin or scrotum (the sac of
+pushes out from the abdomen and into the groin or scrotum (the sac of skin that the

-skin that the testicles hang in).
-Most hernias happen because of a weakness in the
+testicles hang in).
+Most hernias happen because of a weakness in the abdominal wall

-abdominal wall that the person was born with.
-If a piece of intestine becomes trapped
+that the person was born with.
+If a piece of intestine becomes trapped in the scrotum,

-in the scrotum, it can cut off the blood supply to the intestine and cause serious
+it can cut off the blood supply to the intestine and cause serious problems if the

 A doctor can feel for a hernia by using his or her fingers to examine the area